dolphin2410/phantom/README.md

 This project aims to assist users to use one unique password per service by minting(salting and hashing) their password.

 ## Features
-- Add custom services (WIP)
+- Add custom services
-- Revoke hash used to mint passwords
+- Revoke hash used in minting passwords
 - Search feature

 ## Example